input-output-hk/cardano-docs.iohk.io/_docs/technical/2017-01-15-cli-options.md

     <br/>If this option is defined, `cardano-analyzer` shows a number of transactions which are sent and accepted.
     <br/>&nbsp;
 4.  `-k, --confirmation ARG`
-    <br/>How many blocks are needed for confirmation.
+    <br/>The amount of blocks needed for confirmation.
     <br/>Default value: none.
     <br/>&nbsp;

-Example of `cardano-analyzer` command:
+An example of `cardano-analyzer` command:

 ~~~
 stack exec -- cardano-analyzer --file node2.json